 While visiting San Diego a day trip to the Escondido/Rancho Bernardo area might be fun.
 The main attractions are The San Diego Zoo Safari Park (Fromally known as the Wild Animal Park,) Bernardo Winery and Orfila Winery.
 Orfila is my favorite winery.

 I come with a friend, taste a few wines and buy a bottle of their fine wine to go with the picnic lunch we brought along.
 This is a great idea for lunch time.
 There is a nice shopping center up the road and a drive through the back roads in this area can be interesting.

 Tours are given of both wineries, throughout the day for those interested.
-More about this on my Rancho Bernardo page if you'd be interested in visiting this area of San Diego.
+More about this on my Rancho Bernardo and my Escondido pages if you'd be interested in visiting this area during your time in San Diego.